-Hey ladies!
+Hey mamas!
 It's time to get a fresh perspective on our wardrobe.
 I'm launching the "Mom's Wardrobe Basics" series to cover the bare minimals of what you should consider having in your closet.
 I emphasize consider because this list will act as a guide, not a hard-and-fast rule book.
 Every lady has her own style and preferences.
 I’m not out to tell you what that should be!
 Instead, I want to provide a starting point to help you as you figure out your own day-to-day, go-to wardrobe based on your lifestyle needs and favorite looks.

 For example, you may love wearing skirts in the summer and rarely put shorts on.
 You can put more priority on finding a few excellent skirt options and skip the shorts altogether.